 “A Beachfront Hideaway Unlike Any Other”

 Let me start off by saying this – if you’re looking for a 5* hotel with multiple swimming pools, bars, Michelin restaurants and many American tourists with their college kids on their Christmas break.. stop reading now… and I recommend you head down the road to Princeville.
-If you’re looking for a relaxing, self-catering paradise, where you often have a beach to yourself, there’s no TV, no air con, and the only sounds are the surf and the wind, then read on….
+If you’re looking for a relaxing, self-catering paradise, where you often have a beach to yourself, with no TV, no air con, and the only sounds are the surf and the wind (and an incredibly loud bullfrog), then read on….

 All the units are privately owned, so essentially you’re staying in someone’s apartment during your time there.
 They look after the units and expect you to do the same.
-We’ve stayed in the same unit twice, which we really like because of the corner view (I think it’s number C3).
-I think they vary in terms of modernisation, but they are all in lovely condition, with large ceiling fans and 1960s style furniture.
+The units vary slightly in terms of modernisation, but they are all in lovely condition, with large ceiling fans and 1960s style furniture.
+We’ve stayed in two different ones so far, and I’d be happy to provide further details if you’re wondering which part of the property may suit you best.

-The resort is self-catering, with a full kitchen, with cooker, microwave, fridge and coffee maker, as well as plates, cutlery etc. If you need any little extras, like salt, pepper etc, you can go down to the housekeeping window (next to the laundry room & pool area), and ask the very friendly staff what they have.
+The resort is self-catering, with full kitchen, cooker, microwave, huge fridge and coffee maker, as well as plates, cutlery etc. If you need any little extras, the housekeeping staff should be able to help you out with some items.

-There are two large fully stocked bbq areas (one charcoal, and I think the ones near the pool area are gas), a laundry room with coin operated machines (you can buy washing powder at reception), a nice swimming pool and jacuzzi.
+There are two large fully stocked bbq areas (charcoal or gas), a guest laundry room, a nice swimming pool and jacuzzi.

 Buying supplies and where to eat

-On our way from Lihue airport, we do a big shop of basic supplies in Kapaa town, enough for a few meals, and of course wine and champagne!
-Last year we stayed at HCR for 12 nights, and mostly made our own meals.
-Once you’re there, the closest shop of any kind to HCR is in Hanalei (Big Save) or Princeville (Foodland), around a 15/20 min drive.
+On our way from Lihue airport, we fill the car with supplies for a few days, usually at Safeway in Kapaa town, (of course “supplies” includes wine and champagne!).
+We stay at HCR for around 12 nights or more, and mostly make our own meals.
+Once you’re there, the closest shop of any kind to HCR is in Hanalei (Big Save) or Princeville (Foodland), around a 20/30 min drive.

 There is also a fantastic local bakery, the Hanalei Bread Company, which also has good take away coffee.
 I’ve never been up early enough to snap up the freshly baked loaves, so you’ll have to let me know if you try them!

-If you don’t feel like cooking, the Hanalei Bay Pizzeria (in the Ching Young centre) does great home made pizzas with creative local toppings.
+If you don’t feel like cooking (that would be me, every day), the Hanalei Bay Pizzeria (in the Ching Young centre) does great home made pizzas with creative local toppings.

-The resort also offers a shuttle service for “beach, shopping or dining” .
-I haven’t used it so I’m not sure how late it runs – but a good idea if you want to leave the car behind or have a drink!
+The resort also offers a shuttle service for “beach, shopping or dining” – a good idea if you want to leave the car behind or have a drink!
+Best to let them know in advance, as if no-one needs the shuttle they will finish up for the day around 5pm… this is Hawaii after all 😉

 Kauai Grill @The St Regis Princeville